mattvonrocketstein/toybox/README.md

 ##Toybox

 <a name="intro"/>
 Toybox is a template that builds an awesome development environment for virtualbox using vagrant and puppet.
 Apart from actually using the toybox as a development playground, this should be usable as pattern boilerplate for other kinds of custom automation.
-Toybox includes demos and integration tests for the server that is created, and the tests can be run from either the guest or host OS.
+Toybox includes demos and integration tests for the infrastructure that is bootstrapped, and the tests can be run from either the guest or host OS.

 <a name="requirements"/>
 ##Build target/reference versions: